 - Fetid Maggot; large worms capable of spraying a Rotten Bile toward players for heavy damage.
 Sidestepping removes all danger.

-- Underrot Tick; often skipped, with good reason.
+- Underrot Tick; sometimes skipped, with good reason.
 Serrated Fangs stacks up quickly and Blood Burst can wipe a party if too many die at the same time.

-- Chosen Blood Matron; the second most dangerous enemy in the instance.
-War Cry (interruptible, enrage) is an aoe haste buff.
+- Chosen Blood Matron; easily the most dangerous enemy in the instance.
+War Cry (enrage) is an aoe haste buff.
 Will often charge to targets and use a Savage Cleave upon arrival.
+As of patch 8.1, these enemies can also see through stealth.

-- Devout Blood Priest; these blood trolls can prevent death itself for 25 seconds with Gift of G’huun (interruptible) and restore 100% of a target’s hp–in Mythic–with Dark Reconstitution, in addition to their Blood Bolts (interruptible).
+- Devout Blood Priest; these blood trolls can prevent death itself for 25 seconds with Gift of G’huun (interruptible, purgeable) and restore 100% of a target’s hp–in Mythic–with Dark Reconstitution (interruptible), in addition to their Blood Bolts (interruptible).

 - Fanatical headhunter; blood troll rangers that synergize with Chosen Blood Matrons.
 Barbed Spear will rarely target the tank while Hooked Snare will both root and apply a dot to their victim.
-Consider helping out with Tiger’s Lust.
+Consider helping to remove party members’ roots with Tiger’s Lust.

 - Befouled Spirit; an animated blood troll mask.
 Don’t be stacked for for Dark Omen while being mindful of the heavy damage the party can receive from Harrowing Despair (interruptible).